Hot Environments - Health Effects and First Aid

 Dehydration - Loss or deficiency of water in body tissues caused by sweating, vomiting or diarrhea.
 Symptoms include excessive thirst, nausea, and exhaustion.

 Heat cramps - Painful and often incapacitating cramps in muscles.
-Heat cramps are caused by depletion of salt in the body as a result of heavy sweating, and ingestion of water without replacing salt.
+Heat cramps are caused by depletion of salt in the body as a result of heavy sweating.

 Heat rash (prickly heat or milliaria) - An itchy rash of small raised red spots on the face, neck, back, chest and thighs caused by a hot and moist environment.